R911/covey.town/FEATURE.md

 # Features - Covey.Town Application

-## Meeting Notes

-Covey.Town has a meeting note feature that allows all players to add to the notes when they are in the town.
-The added notes are saved and players who enter the meeting later, will receive the record of the notes in their meeting notes window.
-This will allow players to catch up on what they have missed.
-Players are also able to download a copy of the meeting notes to their local drive.

-## Chat

-- ### Whole Group Chat

-  - Covey.Town has a whole group chat feature that allows players to send messages to all other players in the town.
-Unlike the meeting notes, the whole group chat does not keep a running record of the messages.
-To access the whole group chat, select "Everyone" from the participants drop-down.

-- ### One-to-one Chat

-  - Covey.Town has a one-to-one chat feature that allows a player to send private messages to a single other player in the town.
-Players can select the player's username they want to send the message to from the participants drop-down.
-When a player is selected, the chat window loads and displays the chat history between the two players since joining the town.

-- ### Small Group Chat
-  - Covey.Town has a small group chat feature that allows a player to send private messages to a select group of players in the town.
-Multiple usernames can be selected from the participants drop-down, which forms a group.
-When a group of usernames is selected, the chat history in that group is loaded onto the chat window.

 ## User Authentication

 Covey.Town allows users to login to the meeting using credentials.
 The authentication allows user to used a password to login to their registered username.
 The credentials are stored in the database.
 This feature allows the users to save their identity and only authorized users can enter a meeting room and meet with other users, who also have to be registered.